 When you purchase a fairtrade product, you are ensuring that farmers and workers in developing countries that helped bring that product to market are receiving adequate compensation for their hard work, that they have safe working conditions, and that environmental standards were met in its production.

 Read More →

-Nora and Bradley from the Diversity and Intercultural Services department received this award for developing an online course to raise awareness about gender and sexual diversity issues among Red River College students, staff and faculty.
+A big congratulations goes out to Nora Sobel and Bradley West from the Diversity and Intercultural Services department who accepted the inaugural Sustainability Leadership Award at Red River College’s RED Forum last week.
+They received this award for developing an online course to raise awareness about gender and sexual diversity issues among Red River College students, staff and faculty.
 Read More →

 Sustainability is about meeting the needs of the present without compromising the needs of future generations to meet their own needs.
 One of the three pillars of sustainability, social sustainability, reminds us to ensure that through this process everyone’s needs are met.
 During the holiday season, it’s a good time to reflect on how we are working to meet this end, and consider what else we can do to help.
 Read More →

 The Sustainably Office, Fair Trade Manitoba and Ten Thousand Villages welcomed over 300 staff and students at our booth during Fair Trade Campus Week at the Notre Dame Campus and Roblin Centre.

 We heard some amazing stories, many from our international students who spoke of their first-hand accounts of labour conditions in their countries.
 One student shared her knowledge of the sport ball industry in her home country of Pakistan.
 She explained that the majority of sport balls came from one city “just one city” in Pakistan.
 Did you know that there are over 250 manufacturers of sports balls in Sailkot and only 6 are fair trade?
 Fair trade magazine; Summer/Fall 2014 |Issue 4; p14